Alexey Obolensky: Biography

 On April 16, 1867, he was promoted to lieutenant general with enrollment in the reserve troops and leaving the prince in field horse artillery.
 In the same year he was appointed a senator, and he was ordered to be present in the 1st Branch of the 5th Department of the Governing Senate.
 Two years later he was awarded the Order of Saint Vladimir of the 2nd Degree, and in May 1875, he was elected an honorary magistrate of the Olgopolsky Judicial District of the Podolsk Province.
 The prince's further awards were the orders of the White Eagle and Saint Alexander Nevsky.
 In 1878, he was elected an honorary justice of the peace of the Cherikov Peace District of Mogilev Province.
 On January 1, 1881, by the Highest Decree, he was appointed to the presence in the Department of Heraldry of the Governing Senate, and two years later, on May 15, 1883, he was promoted to general of artillery, leaving the prince in all positions held.

-Prince Alexey Obolensky was distinguished by rare spiritual qualities: kindness, responsiveness and modesty.
+Obolensky was distinguished by rare spiritual qualities: kindness, responsiveness and modesty.
 In Saint Petersburg, for a long time, he maintained at his own expense a free canteen for the poor for 200 people.
 In addition, as a trustee of the first female private gymnasium of his relative Princess Alexandra Obolenskaya, he did a lot of good for the gymnasium.

-Prince Alexey Obolensky died suddenly in Saint Petersburg from heart failure on December 13, 1884.
+Obolensky died suddenly in Saint Petersburg from heart failure on December 13, 1884.

 Family

-Wife – Countess Zoya Sumarokova (1828–1897), daughter of General Sergei Sumarokov.
+Obolensky's wife was Countess Zoya Sumarokova (1828–1897), daughter of General Sergei Sumarokov.
 From the mid–60s, she lived in Switzerland in a civil marriage with a Polish emigrant Mrochkovsky, under the influence of her husband she became an anarchist, Bakunin and Reclus visited her house.
 In marriage, she had five children, four of whom were taken from her by the Swiss government and returned to their father in Saint Petersburg.
 Alexander Herzen wrote about the family drama of General Alexey Obolensky in the Bell.
+Their children were: